MrDerpySour/FEL/docs/scope.md

 -----

 If you want to organize your code you can use scopes.
-You can define a scope by using the [directive](directives.html) `group` followed with a name.
+You can define a scope by using the [directive](directives.html) `scope` followed with a name.
-After you put your events inside the group you can type `endgroup` to go back to the global scope.
+After you put your events inside the group you can type `endscope` to go back to the global scope.

 Nested scopes are not supported.

 Example:
 ```
 // Global scope
-#group "hello"
+#scope "hello"
 // Scope "hello"
-#endgroup
+#endscope
 // Global scope
 ```

 Example of nested behaviour:
 ```
 // Global scope
-#group "1"
+#scope "1"
 // Scope "1"
-#group "2"
+#scope "2"
 // Scope "2"
-#endgroup
+#endscope
 // Global scope
-#endgroup
+#endscope
 // Still global scope
 ```